Mr. and Mrs. Mackintosh

 To achieve an unornamented façade, Charles Rennie Mackintosh clad The Hill House in what was at the time considered state-of-the-art building material: Portland cement.
 The unfortunate result has been persistent and increasingly damaging water penetration that places the house and its artful interiors at severe risk of falling roughcast, damp, and dry rot.
 Remedies attempted over the past six decades have had an adverse impact on the house’s condition.
 Seeking a reliable solution, the National Trust for Scotland has embarked on a multi-year project that will result in a long-term maintenance and repair methodology as well as the conservation of the building’s exterior in full view of the public so that visitors can experience firsthand the painstaking, groundbreaking work that goes into preserving an irreplaceable piece of architectural history.

-Please help us to save one of the world’s most iconic and celebrated houses with a tax-deductible donation in support of The Hill House.
+Learn more about the campaign to save one of the world’s most iconic and celebrated houses.